Retreat of the government of the Republic of China to Taiwan: Reform of the Kuomintang

-The new approach of the party also extended to its approach to education.
 Initially, the party had seen public schools as a necessary instrument of assimilation and nation-building.
 Private schools, seen as unwanted competition, were therefore suppressed.
-However, as education needs on the island began to outstrip government resources, the party reevaluated their approach.
-Starting in 1954, private schools were not only tolerated, but backed by state funding.
+However, as education needs on the island began to outstrip government resources, the party reevaluated its approach.
+Starting in 1954, private schools were not only tolerated but backed by state funding.
 Simultaneously, steps were taken to secure the obedience of private schools, such as ensuring the placement of party loyalists on school boards and the passing of strict laws to control the political content of the curricula.